-Parks' Fly Shop is lucky to be located on the doorstep of Yellowstone Park, the largest expanse of easily accessable trout water in the United States.
-Some of the most famous and most productive rivers in the world have their headwaters in the Park, and there are myriad guided trip options available for visiting anglers of any skill level, including total rookies and kids aged 8 and up, and to suit a wide range of fly fishing techniques.
+Parks' Fly Shop is lucky to be located on the doorstep of Yellowstone Park, the largest expanse of public trout water in the United States.
+Some of the most famous and most productive rivers in the world have their headwaters in the Park, and there are myriad walk &wade; guided trip options available for visiting anglers of any skill level, including total rookies and kids aged 8 and up, and to suit a wide range of fly fishing techniques.
 It's therefore little wonder that more than half of our total guided fishing trips are walk & wade trips in Yellowstone Park.
 We hope to show you some of our favorite waters.

 With a few exceptions, public water walk trips are not good choices for those with limited mobility.
 They are also not good choices if members of your party are fishing with spinning tackle.
 In fact, we do not permit spinning tackle on our walk trips.